AngeloGulina/fsp-workshop/README.md

 node index.js
 ```

 In order not to confuse with results, only the basic exercise is run.
-It refers to `type-of-fruit.js`, which will look like:
+It refers to `type-of-fruit.ts`, which will look like:

 ```sh
 >>>>>> 🏁  Start tests.